cheshire137/soma-chrome/README.md

 ## How to Build

+Pull requests welcome!
+If you're making a change to the JavaScript, HTML, or CSS, you want to edit the CoffeeScript, Haml, and LESS files in src/, because the stuff in extension/ is generated.

 1. `npm install -g gulp` to globally install Gulp
 1. `npm install` to install necessary Gulp modules
 1. `bundle` to install necessary gems